MM120-i/Memory-Game/README.md

 # Memory-Game
-Game made in HTML, CSS, and JavaScript
+A game made in HTML, CSS, and JavaScript